pkarsy/tasmota-level/README.md

 See `heater/` for a complete working example that uses this driver for heater safety:

-- Stops the heater/preventsstarting if tilted >10°
+- Stops the heater/prevents starting if tilted >10°
 - 1-hour auto-timeout
 - on/off pushbutton